The Villages Catastrophic Injury Lawyer

 In catastrophic injury cases, Florida follows a comparative negligence standard in personal injury cases.
 An injured victim may recover damages for sustained injuries because of another person’s negligence, even if they have some role in the accident under the comparative negligence standard.

 Under this standard, the amount of fault attributed to the victim proportionally reduces the injured victim’s damage.
-Additionally, in a comparative negligence state, multiple parties can be proportionally responsible for a damage award when more than one person is at fault.
+Additionally, in a comparative negligence state, multiple parties can be proportionally responsible for a catastrophic injury payout when more than one person is at fault.

 Investigating the accident to value a claim is a necessary part of a catastrophic injury case.
 Other parts of the process are negotiating with the at-fault party’s insurance company and presenting a legal argument in court.